 Most of my readers are investors, founders and employees at some of the best organizations in Europe – companies like Stripe, Transferwise, and N26; funds like Atomico, Point Nine Capital, and Entrepreneur First; and news outlets like Sifted and Tech.eu.

-Luciano Viterale (from Sydney NSW, Australia) started Ticker Nerd over 1 year ago.
+Luciano Viterale (from Sydney NSW, Australia) started Ticker Nerd about 2 years ago.

 My name is Luc and I run Ticker Nerd with my close friend and business partner Sam!
 Ticker Nerd is a monthly subscription service for investors that surfaces and analyzes trending stocks before the hype train arrives.
 All packaged neatly into our weekly report.
 We’re currently at $4.5k MRR without spending a single dollar on advertising.

-Pete Codes (from Edinburgh, UK) started No CS Degree about 3 years ago.
+Pete Codes (from Edinburgh, UK) started No CS Degree over 3 years ago.